-Our goal is to be accurate up to approximately 1/8 of 1 mile.
-Old plat maps were hand-drawn and not intended to be precisely measured, so many markers could be up to 600 to 700 feet from the actual location.
+Our goal is to be accurate up to approximately 1/4 of 1 mile in rural areas and within 1 city block in urban areas.
+Old plat maps were hand-drawn and not always intended to be precisely measured, so many markers could be up to 600 to 700 feet from the actual location.
 We do not draw boundaries around land plats.
 Our maps are not intended to show precise property boundaries.
 Our goal is to indicate that a person or group was in this location at a specific time.
 Some special markers are shown as proximity markers.
 These markers are generated from algorithms that are designed to make "educated guesses" about the location of the marker.
 Each marker has a detailed explanation of why the marker was located there.
 In some cases these markers can be many miles away from the actual location of the event.
 Please examine each marker's description and make your own decision about its accuracy based on the information in the data and your own research.

 Why are there duplicate markers for the same feature?